dropwizard/metrics/docs/pages/manual.md

     data to your Ganglia servers.
 -   [GraphiteReporter](#graphite) allows you to constantly stream metrics data to your Graphite servers.
+-   [GraphitePickleReporter](#graphitepickle) allows you to constantly stream metrics data to your Graphite servers using the pickle receiver.

 ## Metrics and Ehcache